Saniee/GameTrainers/README.md

 # Cheat Engine Tables for games, free to use.

-## List of games the tables still work.
+## List of games I made tables for.
 * ULTRAKILL - [Features](/features/Ultrakill.md) / [Download](/tables/ULTRAKILL.CT) (Click the download icon.)